BaraaMohamed2311/EMS/README.md

 - Used <Image> provided by next for better SEO & performance

 ## Security

 - Used rate limiter to prevent many requests (password discovery attack)

 - Used hpp to prevent http pollution requests (duplicate request's parameters)

+- Used "?" to pass paramets to SQL instruction instead of direct pass it using ${} to prevent SQL INJECTION Risks

+- Used Transaction when deleting user from multiple tables to ensure it's either deleted from all tables or rolled back

 - Client side & Server side checking
     - For images type & size